PDevanney/Tacking-on-a-Graph/timelog.md

 * *2 hours* Began implementation of Optimal Movement algorithmn
 * *2 hours* Fixed Bugs.
 Began updating Optimal Movement to use a Tree Structure.

+### 3 November 2020

+* *2 hours* Created Tree for a given graph
+* *1 hours* Began to explore ways of refining this graph down to paths that have been found